neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparse-transfer-learn-readme.md

 ## Sparse Transfer Learning Overview

 Sparse Transfer Learning is the easiest way to create a sparse version of YOLOv5 trained on custom data.
+Using a sparse model can improve inference performance, especially when paired with an inference runtime that implements sparsity-aware optimizations.

 Similiar to typical fine-tuning, Sparse Transfer Learning starts with a checkpoint trained on a large dataset and then fine-tunes the weights onto a smaller downstream dataset.
 However, with Sparse Transfer Learning, the training starts from a sparse checkpoint and the sparsity structure is maintained as the fine-tuning occurs.
 The end result is a sparse model trained on the downstream dataset!

 >:rotating_light: **Clarification:** When we say sparse models, we are describing sparsity in the **weights** of the model.